 The Manager and/or its affiliates and key management personnel of the Manager and their family (collectively referred to as Related Parties) may invest in units of the Fund from time to time in the normal course of business.
 The following tables present the number of shares of the Fund held by the Manager and Related Parties on each reporting date.

-During the year ended September 30, 2020, the Fund purchased 7,152 units of Portland Preferred Units.
+The Fund holds units of Portland Preferred Units.
 The Portland Preferred Units are managed by the same manager as the Fund.

 11. BORROWING